vorticalbox/opswatcher/README.md

 # opswatcher
-helper for watching ops log in mongoDB
+helper for watching ops log in mongoDB for changes in a collection

 # usage